gbabeleda/dagster_essentials/README.md

 Defined my first asset.
 Looks like the E part of ELT.

 After defining the asset in code, you need to materialize it to run the assets function and creates the asset by persisting results in storage

+Okay so lesson 3 tldr.
+- how to define an asset.
+- what are the componenets of an asset
+- how to materialize an asset thru dagster ui
+- dagster run ui
+- made two assets taxi_trips_file.parquet and taxi_zones_file.csv

+Lesson 4: dependencies
+- downstream vs upstream